Hyloidea: Distribution

-It's believed that Hyloidea first evolved on the Gondwanan supercontinent in what is now southern South America, then spread throughout the world.
+It is believed that Hyloidea frogs first evolved on the Gondwanan supercontinent in what is now southern South America.
+They soon spread throughout the world and resulted in many varieties and species of frogs that adapted to their new environments.
+Due to the nature of their original environment, Hyloidea frogs are more associated with higher temperatures no matter where they are found in the world.
 Today, they can be found in every continent except Antarctica, although in 2020 a roughly 40 million year old fossil from the hyloid family Calyptocephalellidae was discovered on Seymour Island in the Antarctic Peninsula.
 The distribution of Hyloidea species is highly correlated with climate, with most species found in areas with higher annual mean temperatures.

 Conservation

-As of February 2021, out of the 3161 species of Hyloidea represented on the IUCN Red List, 361 were listed as critically endangered (11.4%), 475 as endangered (15%), and 310 as vulnerable (9.8%).
-Overall, one of the greatest threats to Hyloidea species is habitat loss due to agriculture.
+As of March 2024, out of over 50000 Hyloidea frogs represented on the IUCN Red List, 3866 were listed as critically endangered (4.5%), 5910 as endangered (6.8%), and 6774 as vulnerable (7.8%).
+However, there is still a great deal of the frogs, about 49000, that are considered as 'Least concern' and not being threatened.
+Most of the frogs of greater concern are all undergoing habitat loss that contributes to their dwindling numbers.
+Some of the reasons why are due to urbanization, farming, mining, and deforestation.